-4. Going concern
+5. Going concern

-The directors believe that the company has adequate financial resources to continue in operation for the foreseeable future and accordingly the annual financial statements have been prepared o a going concern basis.
-The directors have satisfied themselves that the company is in a sound financial position and that it has access to sufficient borrowing facilities to meet its forseeable cash requirements.
+The directors believe that the company has adequate financial resources to continue in operation for the foreseeable future and accordingly the annual financial statements have been prepared on a going concern basis.
+The directors have satisfied themselves that the company is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
 The directors are not aware of any new material changes that may adversely impact the company.
 The directors are also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the company.

-5. Auditors
+6. Auditors

-RAFT Auditing Inc. continued in office for the current year.
+RAFT Auditing Inc. continued in office as auditors for the company for 2022.

-6. Secretary
+7. Secretary

-The company has no secretary for the reporting period.
+The company has no secretary for the current period.